Fadyalber2/coffee-shop-website/README.md

 - **Cart Page (`cart.html`)**: Displays items added to the cart.
 - **Admin Page (`admin.html`)**: Allows the admin to add and delete items from the menu and view user cart items.

+## Base.html Page
+- The base template is a foundational layout for a web application, providing a consistent structure with shared components like a navigation bar, footer, and flash messaging system, while allowing dynamic content insertion through placeholders.
+It ensures reusability, simplifies maintenance, and delivers a cohesive user experience across all pages.
+Built with responsive design using Bootstrap and enhanced with Font Awesome icons, it supports user authentication, role-based content, and customizable page-specific elements.
+This approach streamlines development, enhances scalability, and is particularly beneficial for applications requiring a polished, mobile-friendly interface, like the coffee shop website in this example.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Flask